What Are Wheel Spacers?Last Updated August 8, 2023 | C.J. Tragakis

-The benefits of adding wheel spacers make them a popular choice for those in both the street-focused and off-road scenes.
-Wheel spacers are only found as an aftermarket part and don’t come pre-attached to any vehicles.
+The benefits of adding wheel spacers make them a popular choice for those in both street-focused and off-road scenes.
+Wheel spacers are only found as an aftermarket part and don't come pre-attached to any vehicles.

 Wheel spacers can run from just 5mm (0.20 inches) on the small end to 45mm (1.75 inches) or larger.
 The larger sizes are more common for off-road vehicles.

-Wheel Spacer Pros and Cons
+Pros and Cons of Wheel Spacers

 Though they mostly provide benefits, there are a few things to consider before you pop a set of wheel spacers on.

-One of the primary wheel spacer benefits for performance-oriented drivers is improved handling.
+One of the main wheel spacer benefits for performance-oriented drivers is improved handling.
 By widening the distance between the left and right wheels, the car is more planted.
 This improves overall handling, grip, and cornering.